kalebabram/GRUMPS/README.md

 ```

 ## Usage Summary
-### **GRUMPS**
+### `grumps`
-The following section provides a set of minimal command line commands to use **GRUMPS**.
+The following section provides a set of minimal command line commands to use `grumps`.
 Please use the help page, `grumps -h`, to see all command line options and what modes these options can be used with.

 * **Produce help page.** Quickly check the software usage and available command line options.
 ```sh